marczz/mzlinux_pages/media/media_players.md

         ](https://wiki.archlinux.org/index.php/Audacious)

 <a name="banshee"></a>{{< wp "Banshee_(music_player)"  "Banshee" >}}
-:   An other music player using Gstreamer framework, but built
+:   An other music player using {{< iref "Streaming#Gstreamer" "GStreamer" >}} framework, but built
     upon Mono and Gtk#.

 <a name="bmpx"></a>[Bmpx](http://bmpx.backtrace.info/site/BMPx_Homepage)
-:   Bmpx (GPL) is based on gstreamer, and can be considered as a
+:   Bmpx (GPL) is based on {{< iref "streaming#gstreamer" "GStreamer" >}},
-    gstreamer gui.
+    and can be considered as a gstreamer gui.
 The old *Bmp* was based on xmms, but the present *Bmpx* was rewritten from scratch in C++ and no longer share code with xmms.
 Bmpx can play every format for which you have a gst plugin.
 It supports also MusicBrainz, Last.fm radio/scrobbling, HAL, DBus.

 <a name="clementine"></a>[Clementine](http://www.clementine-player.org/)
 :   Clementine is a QT fork of amarok 1.4, with which it shares main features.
     {{< wp "Clementine_(software)"  "Wikipedia: Clementine" >}}.
     Clementine can play internet streams, transcode music into MP3, Ogg Vorbis, speex, FLAC or AAC, manage tags, use CUE sheets, be controlled from android phone, and many [features](http://www.clementine-player.org/about), playing main
     formats included opus, and can read all playlists including cue sheets but has no bookmark nor access to chapters.
 With one ogg file loaded it uses